Bjorøy Tunnel: Planning

 Since 1966, Bjorøy had been served by the Alvøen–Bjorøyhamn Ferry.
 The plans for a tunnel to Bjorøy were first launched by the engineer Jack Jahnsen in 1980.
-These were based on the then under construction Vardø Tunnel, which became the first subsea tunnel in Norway when it opened in 1982.
+These were based on the then under construction 2,890-metre Vardø Tunnel, which became the first subsea tunnel in Norway when it opened in 1982.
 He had a meeting at his place on 18 December 1980, to which the three municipal councilors from Bjorøy also were invited, where he tried to get support for the tunnel, which would be the topic of a municipal council meeting on 20 December.
 The council unanimously voted in favour of establishing a committee to look into the tunnel.
-The committee was established on 6 January 1981 and concluded with that there were three alternative possibilities to build a fixed link to Bjorøy: a bridge from the island over Søre Steinsundet via Vestre Steinsundholmen, Kjerringholmen and Kaggen to Søre Snekkevik on Litlesotra; a tunnel under Vatlestraumen to Håkonshella; or a bridge over Vatlestraumen to Håkonshella or Kongshaug.
+The committee was established on 6 January 1981 and concluded that there were three alternative possibilities to build a fixed link to Bjorøy: a bridge from the island over Søre Steinsundet via Vestre Steinsundholmen, Kjerringholmen and Kaggen to Søre Snekkevik on Litlesotra; a tunnel under Vatlestraumen to Håkonshella; or a bridge over Vatlestraumen to Håkonshella or Kongshaug.

 At the time, a bridge to Litlesotra was estimated to cost 111 million kr, a tunnel was estimated to cost 36 million kr, while a bridge over Vatlestraumen was estimated to cost 74 million kr.
 All three included a road connection to Tyssøy, with the bridge proposals costing 16 million kr for the Tyssøy connection, and the tunnel having a cost of 4 million kr, in part because the earthworks volume from the tunnel could be used to build a mole with a short bridge.
-Seismology tests were done in August 1983, and they concluded that the ground had good conditions: the uncompacted material laid mostly only 1 m deep, albeit at times as deep as 7 m.
+Seismology tests conducted in August 1983 concluded that the ground had good conditions: the uncompacted material laid mostly only 1 m deep, albeit at times as deep as 7 m.
 The proposed tunnel crossing followed a mountain ridge, and the maximum depth was between 40 and 45 m, although the topography went steep down to those depths.

 The plans were presented to Johan J. Jakobsen, Minister of Transport and Communications, and cooperation was started with the Norwegian Public Roads Administration to find a suitable connection to Tyssøy, so that they could also take advantage of the tunnel.
 To connect the two islands, it was chosen to build across Nautasundet, which was shallow and 175 m wide.
 In 1987, Kaare Hartman joined the committee and proposed that the tunnel be built with borrowed money, guaranteed by land-owners on the islands, and repaid using tolls.
 At the time the project was not on any prioritized investment list, and this way the project was not dependent on public grants.
 On 7 September 1987, Hartmann reached agreement with Norges Skibshypotek to borrow the estimated 50 million kr.
 The bank had a guarantee in the income from the tunnel.